-- Throughout this deployment period, pH values ranged between 6.06 pH units and 7.12 pH units (Figure 3). - On November 26 the pH sensor was covered in sediment from approximately 4 a.m. to 10 a.m. and readings were inaccurate.
-This data has been removed from the dataset. - The CCME Freshwater Aquatic Life guideline provides a basis by which to judge the overall health of the brook.
+- Throughout this deployment period, pH values ranged between 6.21 pH units and 6.92 pH units (Figure 3). - The CCME Freshwater Aquatic Life guideline provides a basis by which to judge the overall health of the brook.
 Naturally, all streams and brooks are different.
 Leary's Brook pH median was 6.82 (pH units) for this deployment period. - pH typically falls slightly in Leary's Brook (the water becomes more acidic) at the same time as stage and flow are increasing.
 In general, precipitation entering Leary's Brook has a lower pH than local surface water causing a small reduction in the pH of the brook.